 Yoga For Addiction Recovery

 Yoga is a practice that has evolved over thousands of years and provides a wide range of benefits for mental and physical wellness.
-While yoga is often recognized as a purely physical practice involving asanas or poses, yoga can take many forms.
+While it is often recognized as a purely physical practice involving asanas or poses, it can take many forms.

 Yoga practices can involve various movements, breathing techniques, and mindfulness exercises.
-Yoga helps calm the mind and reduce mental and physical sources of distress make it an excellent tool for addiction treatment.
+It helps calm the mind and reduce mental and physical sources of distress make it an excellent tool for addiction treatment.

-We find that yoga works well as a complementary therapy to traditional forms of psychotherapy used in addiction treatment.
+We find that itworks well as a complementary therapy to traditional forms of psychotherapy used in addiction treatment.
 It’s for this reason that yoga is offered as part of our holistic treatment model.

-The following helps illustrate how yoga can provide a useful tool in recovery.
+The following helps illustrate how it can provide a useful tool in recovery.

-Yoga provides a complementary therapy option that can work alongside psychotherapy and help provide a synergistic effect that improves the effectiveness of addiction treatment overall.
-Yoga assists the recovery process by helping to manage stress better and provide improvement to one’s mental state during the challenging stages of treatment.
+Yoga therapy provides a complementary therapy option that can work alongside psychotherapy and help provide a synergistic effect that improves the effectiveness of addiction treatment overall.
+It assists the recovery process by helping to manage stress better and provide improvement to one’s mental state during the challenging stages of treatment.

-There are many benefits of Yoga for Addiction that can help improve the addiction treatment process, including the following:
+There are many benefits that can help improve the addiction treatment process, including the following:

 - Improved sleep quality